 Vulcan™ MFT 24

-The Vulcan™ MFT 24 can sample 100 times per second with a finger sensor every 15°, large memory capacity, and fast electronics.
-This allows superior reporting measurements.
-Meanwhile, to enhance depth resolution for corrosion and pitting detection.
-Being a lean, compact tool, it can get around high angles, pass restrictions, and log horizontal and vertical wells.
+The Vulcan™ MFT 24 is capable of sampling at a rate of 100 times per second, utilizing a finger sensor every 15° for enhanced precision.
+With its large memory capacity and fast electronics, the tool enables higher reporting measurements, contributing to improved depth resolution for the detection of corrosion and pitting.
+As a lean and compact tool, it is adept at navigating high angles, passing through restrictions, and logging both horizontal and vertical wells.

 Vulcan™ MFT 40

-Scientific Drilling’s Vulcan™ MFT 40 was designed and developed specifically for geothermal applications.
-This geothermal multi-finger caliper delivers high-precision measurements of the internal wellbore diameter.
-Furthermore, it makes the ultimate casing evaluation technology at temperatures up to 650°F. The Vulcan™ MFT 40 can sample 50 times per second enabling detailed results within hours.
-For instance, with a finger sensor every 9°, high-speed electronics, and expansive memory capacity.
+Scientific Drilling’s Vulcan™ MFT 40 is purpose-built for geothermal applications, providing high-precision measurements of the internal wellbore diameter.
+This specialized multi-finger caliper serves as the ultimate casing evaluation technology, capable of operating at temperatures up to 650°F. With a sampling rate of 50 times per second, the Vulcan™ MFT 40 ensures detailed results within a short timeframe.
+The tool features a finger sensor every 9°, high-speed electronics, and an expansive memory capacity, contributing to its efficiency in capturing and analyzing wellbore data in geothermal environments.

 DuraSet

-Scientific Drillings’ close interval gyro survey with a caliper can analyze wellbore geometry in exceptional detail.
-Our software identifies relative ID restrictions for downhole pumps, such as diameter and length.
-Meanwhile, combination runs with our multi-finger caliper tool reduce rig time requirements.
-Furthermore, to ensure accurate wellbore ID information is available for analysis.
-The explained data allows operators to place better and size downhole equipment.
-In sum, to avoid subjection to additional stress.
+Scientific Drilling’s close interval survey with a caliper provides a detailed analysis of wellbore geometry.
+The accompanying software is designed to identify relative internal diameter (ID) restrictions for downhole pumps, including specifications for diameter and length.
+Combining runs with our multi-finger caliper tool helps minimize rig time requirements while ensuring accurate wellbore ID information is available for analysis.
+This detailed data empowers operators to make informed decisions in wellbore equipment placement and sizing, mitigating the risk of subjecting the equipment to additional stress.